nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_3.md

         "gunzip -c {input} > {output}"
 ```

 Multiple inputs files can be separated by commas and written on their own lines.
 The input files can be assigned variable names that are accessed in the `shell:` block with `input.<input file variable>`.
 The `\` tells the shell that this is one command written over two lines in the file.

-Similar to `map_reads`, the `samtools_mpileup` rule also includes an input file (`.bai`) that is not explicitly stated but required for the successful completion of the command.
+Also, similar to `map_reads`, the `samtools_mpileup` rule also includes an input file (`.bai`) that is not explicitly stated but required to complete the command.

 ```
 rule samtools_mpileup: